Dotz0cat/walld/README.md

 ## Config

 Walld has a config located at $HOME/.walld/.walldrc

+You can pass a custom config in with `-c`

 If it does not exist walld will make a new one.